tfujisawa/tr2_tutorial/README.md

 The trinomial distribution of triplet (tr2) model is a method for multilocus species delimitation.
 It measures concordance/discordance of gene trees and finds the best delimitation based on a distribution model of rooted triplets.

-Detailed description of the method is is the following paper:
+Detailed description of the method is the following paper:

 Fujisawa, T., Aswad, A. and Barraclough, T.G.
 (2016) A rapid and scalable method for multilocus species delimitation using Bayesian model  comparison and rooted triplets.
 Syst.Biol.
 65(5): 759-771. [link](https://academic.oup.com/sysbio/article/65/5/759/2223552)